Write What You See

 "Words and pictures can work together to communicate more powerfully than either alone."
 William Albert Allar, American Photographer

-If "One picture is worth a thousand words," can one picture also inspire a thousand words?
+If 'One picture is worth a thousand words,' can one picture also inspire a thousand words?
 Of course it can.
 That's why educators are becoming increasingly aware of the power photographs have to unlock students' imaginations and help them express themselves through written language.

 Whether you want to teach specific writing skills or simply to help students overcome their reluctance to write, you'll find that photographs are powerful teaching aids that can inspire students at all levels to create both expository and creative compositions.
 What's more, when you use photographs in your classroom, you can be as directive or as non-directive as you choose to be.

-For example, you could show this photograph to a group of students and ask them to let their imaginations guide them as they respond to it in writing.
+For example, you could show the below photograph to a group of students and ask them to let their imaginations guide them as they respond to it in writing.
 But if you want to be more directive, you could ask them such leading questions as: What is the woman in the photo thinking?
 Why is she standing alone in this scene?
 What does it feel like to wait for someone who is late?
 What kind of a family does this woman have?